mvdamme/sucker_punch-backgroundable/README.md

 ## Usage

 Include the `SuckerPunch::Backgroundable` module in your class.
-Then you use `always_background :method1, :method2, ...` to
+Then you can use `always_background :method1, :method2, ...` to
 cause the supplied methods to run asynchronously (in the background).
 Example:

 ```ruby